padpadpadpad/rTPC/README.md

 **Figure 2.
 Potential applications for fitting thermal performance curves using rTPC**.
 (1) AIC, BIC or other metrics of model fit can be calculated to help to allow model selection or model averaging.
-(2) If TPCs are being fit to averages of multiple replicates, then the pipeline can incorporate model weights (1/standard deviation) that can change the model fit and the value of estimated parameters.
-(3) After the model has been fitted, bootstrapping approaches can help visualise and calculate model uncertainty.
+(2) If TPCs are being fit to averages of multiple replicates, then weighted NLLS can be used that reduce parameter bias.
+(3) After the model has been fitted, non-parametric bootstrapping approaches can help estimate model uncertainty and calculate confidence intervals of parameters.

 ## Getting started